LBRY: Moderation

 Because the LBRY network is built on a blockchain, there is no way for LBRY, Inc. to moderate at the blockchain level their users or the content that they upload.
 LBRY, Inc. is able to moderate content on the websites they build on top of the protocol.
 On LBRY's Odysee platform, guidelines prohibit content including pornography and promotion of violence or terrorism.
 Rule-breaking content can be delisted from Odysee, which leaves the channel and content in place and continues to allow it to be shared, but prevents it from being found via search or browsing channels.
-Most people access the protocol through the LBRY platform: Websites including Odysee and LBRY.tv which are built on top of the LBRY blockchain.
+Most people access the protocol through websites including Odysee and LBRY.tv which are built on top of the LBRY blockchain.

 Todd Bookman writing for New Hampshire Public Radio described Odysee's approach to content moderation as "no censorship, no-deplatforming, no matter what users say".
 When asked in July 2019 about the use of LBRY, Inc.'s sites to host blueprints for 3D-printed guns, LBRY, Inc.'s CEO Kauffman has said that he would only remove the files from his websites if courts deem them illegal.
 Champe Barton writing for The Trace has said Kauffman "signal[ed] his support" for the distribution of such blueprints by sharing them on his personal Twitter account.
 On May 14, 2021, The Guardian reported that LBRY executive Julian Chandra wrote to Odysee site moderators that a "Nazi that makes videos about the superiority of the white race" was not grounds for removal from Odysee.
 The e-mail was accidentally sent to a user who had complained about neo-Nazi content on the platform.